vincr04/DESeq2_workshop/Instructions.md

 ### Plot the results

-Even if there is no significantly enriched gene set, we can always visualise GSEA results for the most enriched ones.
+Even if there is no significantly enriched gene set, we can always visualise GSEA results for the most enriched set.
 ```
 topNES <- gsea_result_df %>% arrange(pvalue) %>% select(ID) %>% head(1) %>% pull() # shows the gene set with the highest NES and lowest p-value
 enrichplot::gseaplot(gsea_results, geneSetID = topNES, title = topNES)